jared-desjardins/jared-desjardins.github.io/_pages/5_music.md

 <br/>

 Music has always been interesting to me - I've been playing piano for over twenty five years, and composing music for almost two decades.
 I also studied percussion for nearly ten years, mostly pitched percussion, and have participated in various jazz, wind, and orchestral ensembles between middle school and early college.
-Over the years I've also learned pipe organ, clarinet, and classical guitar to varying degrees.
+Over the years I've also learned pipe organ, clarinet, and classical guitar, all to varying degrees.

 In terms of piano, my favorite periods are the late classical and romantic, with Beethoven, Schubert, Mendelssohn, Sibelius, Brahms, Rachmaninoff, and Chopin being some of my favorite composers spanning those eras.